-Photographs, videotapes or audiotapes of a child who is available for adoption and registered through the Kentucky Adoption Profile Exchange (KAPE) Special Needs Adoption Program (SNAP) program may be used for the purpose of seeking and securing an adoptive placement for the child.
+Photographs, videotapes or audiotapes of a child who is available for adoption and registered through the Kentucky Adoption Profile Exchange (KAPE) for the purpose of seeking and securing an adoptive placement for the child.

 A recent photograph may also be provided to law enforcement and the National Center for Missing and Exploited Children (NCMEC) in the event a child has gone missing.